OmniFocus Tags Directory

 OmniFocus tags can help you quickly and conveniently hone in on the projects and actions that are most relevant.

 Create as many tags as you need, but not so many that you’re adding unnecessary complexity to your system.
 If you want to add visual flair, consider including an emoji character in the tag’s name.
-You’ll probably want to group at least some of your tags together (e.g., all related to people) to help keep things organized.
+You’ll probably want to group some of your tags together (e.g., all related to people) to help keep things organized.

 Let us know if you come up with innovative ways to use tags to enhance your productivity.